1Jawahir-Ali/1Jawahir-Ali/README.md

+## About me:##
- Asslam O Alaikum, I’m @1Jawahir-Ali the student of Software Engineering at the University of Azad Jammu and Kashmir,Muzaffarabad
+ Asslam O Alaikum, I’m Jawahir Ali the student of Software Engineering at the University of Azad Jammu and Kashmir,Muzaffarabad
+ Software Engineering Student

 <!--- 🌱 I’m currently learning the Software Engineering
 - 💞️ I’m looking to collaborate on ...